-Closed basins are areas of the state where it is determined that there are no unappropiratied waters within the source of supply or that further appropriations would adversely affect prior appropriators.
-In these areas, requests for new surface water appropriations are mostly banned and permit applications for ground water undergo extra scrutiny for possible effects to surface water.
+Closed basins are areas of the state where new surface water appropriations are mostly banned to protect existing uses and permit applications for ground water undergo extra scrutiny for possible effects to surface water.
 Ground water permits that are approved may be required to mitigate those effects.
 The closed basin restrictions do not apply to exempt wells.
 (Appendix C)

-Most closed basins are in western Montana, which is also where much of the state's population growth occurred over the last two decades.
-Between 1990 and 2010, the population of Gallatin County and Broadwater County, both located in the closed Upper Missouri Basin, increased by about 70 percent each.
+Most closed basins are in western Montana, which is also where much of the state's population growth occurred over the last 2 decades.
+Between 1990 and 2010, the populations of Gallatin County and Broadwater County, both located in the closed Upper Missouri Basin, increased by about 70% each.
 In Gallatin County, that was an increase of almost 40,000 people.

-Ravalli County, located in the closed Bitterroot Basin, increased in population by about 15,000 people during those two decades for a 61 percent increase.
+Ravalli County, located in the closed Bitterroot Basin, increased in population by about 15,000 people during those 2 decades for a 61% increase.